 Helix Producer I FPU

-The upgradation involved six 12MW electric thrusters and dual 4000lb hydraulic thrusters for dynamic positioning.
+The upgrade development involved the integration of six 12MW electric thrusters and dual 4,000lb hydraulic thrusters for dynamic positioning.

-The converted vessel is owned by Kommandor LLC, which is a joint venture of Helix and Kommandor Rømø A / S. The vessel is 161.5m long.
+The converted 161.5m-long vessel is owned by Kommandor LLC, which is a joint venture (JV) between Helix and Kommandor Rømø A / S.

 Phoenix field development

-The average production from two Typhoon wells and two Boris wells was 13,000bopd and 21 million cubic feet per day before the hurricane.
+The average production from two Typhoon wells and two Boris wells was 13,000 barrels of oil per day (bopd) and 21 million cubic feet per day before the hurricane.

 Initial production was planned to come from four wells tied to the FPU.